 Core Structure

-• Demand: use port exposure to locate where and when load or exposure is changing.
+• Demand: use port exposure to locate where and when exposure is changing.

-• Supply: use outage duration to test whether real supply capacity or a bottleneck is visible.
+• Supply: use outage duration to test whether the issue is real capacity or a bottleneck.

 • Price: use road closure to trace the lag into tariffs, import costs, or industrial margins.